craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 As we continue down the path, we end up in what seems to be the den of the spiders, where a big teleporting one surprises us!

 #### Session 17: Into the Swamps (cont.)
 We continue the fight against the teleporting spider.
+We rescue Mindy and Crorix.

 ## Stats